Kimi-Toshiko/EPAM-Internship-test-task/README.md

 - [x] **Reset Race Button (10 points)**: This button resets the race, returning all cars to their starting position.
 - [x] **Winner Announcement (10 points)**: After some car finishes first user sees the message, which contains the car, which have won and its current time.

-### Winners View (22 points out of 45 points)
+### Winners View (35 points out of 45 points)
-- [x] **Display Winners (7 out of 15 points)**: Winners are displayed, however, as the race is not implemented, its winners are not added.
+- [x] **Display Winners (15 points)**: Winners are displayed.
+After some car wins it is displayed at the "Winners view" table.
 - [x] **Pagination for Winners (10 points)**: Pagination for the "Winners" view , with 10 winners per page.
-- [x] **Winners Table (5 out of 10 points)**: Table includes columns for the car №, image, name, number of wins, and best time in seconds.
-Incrementation for cars that already had win is not implemented, as race is not implemented.
+- [x] **Winners Table (10 points)**: Table includes columns for the car №, image, name, number of wins, and best time in seconds.
+If the same car wins more than once the number of wins is incremented, and the best time is saved only if it's higher than the previous one.
 - [ ] **Sorting Functionality (10 points)**: Not implemented.

 ### Application Architecture (30 out of 40 points)